jsjoeio/joeprevite.com/astro-migration/src/data/posts/2020-01-15-create-a-twitter-card-for-your-blog.md

 tags: ["Twitter"]
 ---

-As [@swyx](https://twitter.com/swyx) puts it, the Twitter card or more importantly `og:image` is important because

-> this is THE FIRST THING newcomers to your blog see, not your actual blog
+As [@swyx](https://twitter.com/swyx) puts it, the Twitter card or more importantly `og:image` is important because "this is THE FIRST THING newcomers to your blog see, not your actual blog."

 You can set yours up fairly quickly thanks to a package called [`@jlengstorf/get-share-image`](https://www.npmjs.com/package/@jlengstorf/get-share-image) by [Jason Lengstorf](https://twitter.com/jlengstorf).